AdobeDocs/experience-manager-65.en/help/sites-developing/components-basics.md

 Design dialogs are very similar to the dialogs used to edit and configure content, but they provide the interface for authors to configure and provide design details for that component.

-[Design dialogs are available in Design Mode](/help/sites-authoring/default-components-designmode.md), though they are not needed for all components e.g. **Title** and **Image** both have design dialogs, whereas **Text** does not.
+[Design dialogs are available in Design Mode](/help/sites-authoring/default-components-designmode.md), though they are not needed for all components for example, **Title** and **Image** both have design dialogs, whereas **Text** does not.

-The design dialog for the paragraph system (e.g. parsys) is a special case as it allows the user to specific other components to be available for selection (from the components browser or sidekick) on the page.
+The design dialog for the paragraph system (for example, parsys) is a special case as it allows the user to specific other components to be available for selection (from the components browser or sidekick) on the page.

 ### Adding your Component to the Paragraph System {#adding-your-component-to-the-paragraph-system}